Quantifying displacement: an urban expansion consequence via persistent homology

 \section{Introduction}

-Population displacement, a housing-related involuntary residential dislocation \cite{marcuse} is one of the main symptoms of gentrification.
-Ruth Glass, who coined the term gentrification in her 1964 book ``London: Aspects of Change'' \cite{glass1964london}, already observed that gentrification was pushing lower income people and small businesses away from their original locations.
-The widespread and uneven effect of displacement across social groups has motivated a broad range of studies, focussing on everything from characterising displaced individuals to identifying the potential causes and consequences of the phenomenon.
+Population displacement has been defined as a housing-related involuntary residential dislocation \cite{marcuse}.
+The literature distinguishes several forms of population displacement linked to urban change.
+Marcuse differentiates direct displacement, when residents are forced to move due to rent increases, eviction, or redevelopment, and exclusionary or indirect displacement, which occurs when rising housing costs prevent lower-income households from accessing a neighbourhood.
+Subsequent research also identifies chain displacement and cultural displacement, reflecting longer-term population replacement and changes in neighbourhood social dynamics \cite{freeman2005,newmanwyly,zuk}.
+The widespread and uneven effect of displacement across social groups has motivated a broad range of studies, focusing on everything from characterising displaced individuals to identifying the potential causes and consequences of the phenomenon.